mdaiter/SwiftScope/README.md

    `cargo run --features cli --bin ios-lldb-gendebug -- --program /absolute/path --port 0 --write`
 3. Pick the `ios-lldb` profile inside Zed.

-Other editors just need a DAP config pointing to the `ios-lldb-dap` binary and the same arguments.
+Other editors just need a DAP config pointing to the `SwiftScope` binary and the same arguments.

 ---